Monitoring food poverty

 The Food Foundation is working with others to secure national monitoring of food poverty (otherwise known as household food insecurity) in the UK.
 This was last measured more than 10 years ago.
 We believe it will be impossible to develop the right policies to tackle the problem if we don’t know how many people are affected and who they are.

-The Food Foundation, Sustain, Oxfam and the Food Research Collaboration co-organised a meeting of experts to discuss the national measurement of food insecurity on January 18th at City University.
+In early 2016, the Food Foundation, Sustain, Oxfam and the Food Research Collaboration co-organised a meeting of experts to discuss the national measurement of food insecurity on at City University.
 The following report was produced following the workshop: Time to Count the Hungry.
 This report shows there are internationally recommended measures which could be adopted in the UK.

 In September 2016, The Food Foundation, Sustain and University of Oxford published a policy briefing on why we must measure food insecurity in the UK.